gkjpettet/XUI/README.md

 ## Getting Started

 1. Install the `TextInputCanvas` plugin into the Xojo plugins folder.
 This can be found in the `plugins` folder in your download.
 You can read more about this [on this page][plugin].
 If the IDE is running whilst you do this, you will need to restart it.
 2. Open the `XUI.xojo_project` file within the `src` folder in your download.
-This is the full [demo application][demo] available on the XUI website.
-It should provide you with a good overview of the framework's capabilities.
+This is a full demo that should provide you with a good overview of the framework's capabilities.

 ## Using XUI in your own projects